jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

 HTML has never been pure, and all attempt to purify it have been spectacular failures, matched only by the attempts to replace it.

-The canvas API grew over time, and the text functions we're added late in the game.
-Some browsers shipped with canvas support before the text API was complete.
-Page 39

 Because it's just a markup instead of a script, the behaviour will be consistent across all websites.

 The HTML 4 errata document lists four outright errors in HTML 4 specification.

-Canvas is a rectangle in your page where you can use JavaScript to draw anything you want.
-The canvas is a two dimensional grid.
-Pag 113.

-###Video

-...
-"AVI" and "MP4" are just container formats.
-Just  like a  ZIP file can contain any sort of file within it... pg 142

 ###History api